holywyvern/tmx/doc/src/datastructure.rst

 .. c:type:: enum tmx_objgr_draworder

-   Whether the objects are drawn according to the order of appearance ("index") or sorted by their y-coordinate ("topdown").
+   Whether the :term:`objects <object>` are drawn according to the order of appearance ("index") or sorted by their y-coordinate ("topdown").

    +------------------+------------------------------------------------------+
    | Object draworder | Description                                          |